numpy/numpy/doc/source/glossary.rst

        In a two-dimensional vector, the elements of axis 0 are rows and the elements of axis 1 are columns.

-       In higher dimensions the picture changes.
+       In higher dimensions, the picture changes.
 NumPy prints higher-dimensional vectors as replications of row-by-column building blocks, as in this three-dimensional vector: